A representation-theoretical approach to higher-dimensional Lie-Hamilton systems: The symplectic Lie algebra $\mathfrak{sp}(4,\mathbb{R})$: Acknowledgements

 \section{Acknowledgements}

-\phantomsection F.J.H. has been partially supported by the Regional Government of Castilla y Le\'on (Junta de Castilla y Le\'on, Spain) and by the Spanish Ministry of Science and Innovation MICIN and the European Union NextGenerationEU (PRTR C17.I1).
+\phantomsection This work has been supported by Agencia Estatal de Investigaci\'on (Spain) under the grant PID2023-148373NB-I00 funded by MCIN/AEI/10.13039/501100011033/FEDER, UE.
+F.J.H.~acknowledges support by the Q-CAYLE Project funded by the Regional Government of Castilla y Le\'on (Junta de Castilla y Le\'on, Spain) and by the Spanish Ministry of Science and Innovation (MCIN) through the European Union funds NextGenerationEU (PRTR C17.I1).
 O.C. acknowledges a fellowship (grant C15/23) supported by Universidad Complutense de Madrid and Banco Santander.
 The authors also acknowledge the contribution of RED2022-134301-T funded by MCIN/AEI/10.13039/501100011033 (Spain).